 • Earmark community project funds to support high-quality early learning and healthy development of young children and their families.

-Click to See the Candidates for GA’s Congressional Delegation.
+Click to See the Candidates for U.S. House.

 Paid maternity and paternity leave is needed and it provides many benefits to families and the community.
 Being able to spend time with your kids helps create bonds of a lifetime.
 It helps engage parents to be active participants in their kids’ lives.
 And the peace of mind creates more engaged, happy workers when they return to the workforce.